missing-semesters-ruet/missing-semester/README.md

-# The Missing Semester of Your CS Education
+# The Missing Semester of Your CS Education (RUET Edition)

 [![Build Status](https://github.com/missing-semester/missing-semester/actions/workflows/build.yml/badge.svg)](https://github.com/missing-semester/missing-semester/actions/workflows/build.yml) [![Links Status](https://github.com/missing-semester/missing-semester/actions/workflows/links.yml/badge.svg)](https://github.com/missing-semester/missing-semester/actions/workflows/links.yml)

+A fork of [MIT's Missing Semester](https://github.com/missing-semester/missing-semester) Coursework.

-Website for the [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) class!
+Website for the [The Missing Semesters of Your CS Education - RUET Edition]() class!

 Contributions are most welcome!
 If you have edits or new content to add, please open an issue or submit a pull request.